 The output signals are propagated to the prefrontal cortex, the part of the brain responsible for planning and decision-making.
 The outputs of the prefrontal cortex are further passed to the primary motor cortex to plan and execute movements.

-Note: I have included processes of the brain that is related to processing information at a high level and excluded the other parts of the brain such as the amygdala, hypothalamus and other that influence mood, rewards or hormonal regulation, as these parameters do not necessarily contribute to logical intelligence.
+Note: I have included processes of the brain that are related to processing information at a high level and excluded the other parts of the brain such as the amygdala, hypothalamus and other that influence mood, rewards or hormonal regulation, as these parameters do not necessarily contribute to logical intelligence.
 The emotional outputs are important for the human body to generate energy through hormonal discharge, which is not important in our endeavor to generate human-like intelligence (artificial intelligence).
 As these processes add up unwanted biases, we would be better off without the emotional states and allow no room for self-importance(ego).

-- Using this feedback, the brain exhibits traits of decision-making, planning, and predictions
+- Using this feedback, the brain exhibits traits of decision-making, planning, and predictions.